Shaurya33/Shaurya33/README.md

 <div>
   <p align="center">
-  Hey there, I'm Shaurya, I'm a student at SRMIST pursuing Computer Science & Engineering.
+  Hey there, I'm Shaurya, I'm a Third Year student at SRMIST pursuing Computer Science & Engineering.
 I am a Passionate AI&ML Developer.
-I am dedicated to continuously learning and keeping up with the latest trends and technologies in Ai&Ml field.
+I am dedicated to continuously learning and keeping up with the latest trends and technologies in AI&Ml field.
   </p>
 </div>
 <hr/>